 ASSIGN A SECTION Defines which section the relay responds to.

-For "sum of section" functions, set to 0. $TYPE (1:10) \ 0 = OFF$ Defines the giving an in Defines the function of the relay.
+For "sum of section" functions, set to 0.

+TYPE (1:10) 0 = OFF Defines the function of the relay.
 When a selection has been made, a code giving an indication of the function appears on the screen.

-Value Display Code Function Set to 0 O FF if the relay is not used.
+Value Set to 0 Display Code OFF Function if the relay is not used.
 Set to 1 SEC Q MX 1 for the relay to operate when the section flow exceeds the threshold value in this relay's list.
 Set to 2 SEC L MX 1 for the relay to operate when the section level exceeds the threshold value in this relay's list.
 Set to 3 PATH SUB for the relay to operate when Path Substitution is in operation in the section.
 (Pipe mode only).
 Set to 4 SECT FAIL for the relay to operate when the section fails.
-Set to 5 Note Onl SECT VOL y one relay may be for the relay to transmit section totalizer pulses. allocated to each section for this function.
+Set to 5 SECT VOL for the relay to transmit section totalizer pulses.
+Note Only one relay may be allocated to each section for this function.
 Set to 6 SUM Q MX 1 for the relay to operate when the sum of section flows exceeds the threshold value in this list.
 Set to 7 SUM VOL For the relay to transmit totalizer pulses for the sum of the sections.
-THRESHOLD The value of the variable (flow or level), above which the relay will eventually operate.
-Range -999999 to +9999999 DELAY The number of consecutive measurement cycles for which the variable e When used When used for Section Fail or Path Substitution alarms, the relay operation is delayed by delayed by a number of measurement cycles, after the onset of the alarm state.
-Range 1 to 999 measurement cycles.
-POLARITY 0/1 Defines whether the relay is energized or de-energized when it opera Set to 0 for the relay to be normally de-energized.
-Set to 1 for Note.
-All r Set to 1 for the relay to be normally energized.
-Note.
-All relays are de-energized when the electronic unit is without power.
-Examples: , r To configure a relay to close when the flow in section #1 is neg ative, set: TYPE = 1, $ASSIGNASEC$ CTION = 1, T HRESHOLD = 0, DELAY = 5, POLARITY = 0
+THRESHOLD e variable (flow ge -99999 to +9 or level), above which the relay will eventually 999999 DELAY or falls below t When used for delayed by a no If an alarm stat he threshold, be Section Fail or F umber of measu easurement cycles for which the variable exceeds efore the relay operates.
+Path Substitution alarms, the relay operation is trement cycles, after the onset of the alarm state. lay returns to its normal state immediately. cycles.
+POLARITY 0 / 1 result of the ex Set to 0 for the Set to 1 for the vent e relay to be nor e relay to be nor mergized or de-energized when it operates as a mally de-energized. mally energized. ed when the electronic unit is without power.